noahehall/theBookOfNoah/databases/mysql_new.md

           - they will have to be deleted manually
       - if the database is deleted
         - see security
+  - `rename database`
+    - while a database is being renamed, no other client can interact with the database involved
+    - tables that are currently lockied/table part of a transaction in progress cannot be renamed

 ### SERVERS database & table schema
   - `alter server` used with the federated storage engine to change the connectino parameters of a server created with `create server`